garretthilberling/teamhub-generator/README.md

 [![video demonstration](./assets/img/application-screenshot.png)](https://drive.google.com/file/d/1xFHZTeXDYdhLvebp4uuoaBBIknKDNUm-/view?usp=sharing)

 ## Installation
 To use this application the user will need to clone this repository to their machine.
+For an example of an HTML output see the following link: https://garretthilberling.github.io/teamhub-generator/

 ## Questions
 If you have any questions about this project, please contact me via my GitHub: https://github.com/garretthilberling